yashpote/benchmarks/README.md

 1) Random has random CNFs which are all SAT.
 2) UNSAT has easy UNSAT CNFs.
-3) HardUNSAT has CNFs which are UNSAT but should take a long time(>100s) to terminate.
+3) HardUNSAT has CNFs which are UNSAT but should take a long time (>50s) to terminate.